RickytheGuy/Append2Zarr/README.md

 3. Under "Key pair (login)", choose or create a key pair.
 4. Under "Network settings", choose or create a security group.
 Enable "Auto-assign public IP".
 5. Under "Configure Storage", choose an appropriate amount of storage to hold the OS and a few GBs of data.
-6. Under "Advanced details", selct the IAM instance profile created earlier.
+6. Under "Advanced details", selct the EC2 IAM instance profile created earlier.
 7. Finally, click the "Launch instance" button

 ### Setup the computation instance
 1. Use SSH to connect to your instance (it should automatically start after launching).
 The command should look something like "ssh -i PATH/TO/KEY-PAIR.PEM ubuntu@IP-ADDRESS".
 The IP address can be viewed in the Instances page of the EC2 service.
-2. Run the following code in the EC2 isntance's terminal:
+2. Run the following code in the EC2 instance's terminal:
 ```
 cd $HOME
 sudo apt-get update